 Try to prepare your children for your hair loss before it occurs, reassuring them that it will grow back.
 Let them help you pick out a wig or scarves.

 Some children may be frightened by your bald head.
 The more positive you and your partner can be about it, the better.
-If your kids are old enough, you can assert your “coolness” by going bald.
-But if they are still scared despite your best efforts, it may be best to keep it covered when they are around.
+But if they are still uncomfortable with your lack of hair, you may choose to keep it covered when they are around.

 Hair is sexy — there's no getting around it.
-Losing your hair can make you feel less attractive and seductive.
+Losing your hair may make you feel less attractive and seductive.
 Of course, the intimacy you have with your partner, or can establish with a new partner, doesn't necessarily depend on looks.
 Appearance is a minor player in the bigger scope of what draws people to one another.

 You and your partner have to come to terms with the other changes to your body, including loss of part or all of your breast.
-You may be able to apply some of those same coping skills to dealing with sparse hair or no hair.
-Probably, if you have a male partner, he can get used to it too—after all, if he's in midlife or beyond, he will know exactly what you're going through.
+You may be able to apply some of those same coping skills to dealing with sparse hair or no hair: experimenting and communicating about what you both feel comfortable with.